evangelineamoura/soc_byteclub_paprback/README.md

 # Paprback

 A community platform to connect local people to discover and share second-hand books.
+Feel free to click on the link below and have a look!

 https://bcpaprback.netlify.app

 ![Screen Shot 2023-07-10 at 22 02 57](https://github.com/evangelineamoura/soc_byteclub_paprback/assets/124540969/f8977512-ae40-4374-83de-7376e1fdd5dc)

 ## Features